flaxandteal/flaxandteal-website/content/about/_index.md

         role: 'Full-Stack Developer'
         linkedin: 'https://www.linkedin.com/in/andrea-kyurchiev-b2250a15b/'
         bg_color: '#4B7A81'
         text: "<strong>Andrea joined Flax & Teal as a free-lance consultant, before coming to work with us permanently as a full-stack developer.
 He is an experienced and talented developer, working with PHP, Laravel, JavaScript, C-Sharp, VueJS and more.
-He has experience with both front and back-end development, from initial build to full platform deployment.</strong>"
+He has experience with both front and back-end development, from initial build to full platform deployment, and is lead developer across our front-end web work.</strong>"
       - name: 'Ellery Ames'
         img: '/images/about/ellery-ames.webp'
         role: 'Scientific Software Engineer'